Medical and Health Emergencies and Withdrawls

 - If a student was required to complete specific treatment (e.g, eating disorder or substance abuse treatment), the student must provide documentation regarding the completion of this requirement.

-Academic Credit, Tuition and Housing
+Academic Credit, Tuition and Housing and Residence Life

 For all approved medical withdrawals, the student receives Ws on the academic transcript (or, if the withdrawal occurs during the add/drop period, is completely dropped from classes, without any notation on the transcript of having left for medical reasons).
 Thus, a medical withdrawal will not affect the student's grade point average.
 University room and board charges are prorated from the date of checkout for residential students.
 All tuition actually paid by the student (total tuition less any grants, scholarships, refunds, and loan adjustments) for courses not completed during the term in which the approved withdrawal occurs is credited as a scholarship for the next semester in which a student re-enrolls at Seaver College.